 Four Bridges was commissioned by the Lucas Artists Program at Montalvo Arts Center.
 Hersh worked with a number of collaborators to realize this new work, including several prominent poets and performers (many of whom he met while an Artists Fellow at the Lucas Artists Program), and the Cantabile Youth Singers of Silicon Valley.

-Experience Four Bridges with this new video work—a collaboration between composer Howard Hersh and videographer Brandon Hanson.
+- Watch this new video collaboration between the Hersh and videographer Brandon Hanson below.

 Meet the Artist